jdevfullstack-tutorials/frontend-backend-fullstack/README.md

 across multiple devices, the aim is a correct display across devices.

+If in case JavaScript was used to fetch data from a database, this is still not back-end dev.
+The JavaScript code would only relay that to a certain program running on the server side.
+So make sure, you are not confused with kind of situations.

 ## Back-End Dev
 If your code is directly talking to a server or directly manipulates a database, that is